-At the last meeting of the Science Discussion Group, the members were trying to self-educate on the topical subject of Artificial Intelligence (AI).
+At a recent meeting of the Science Discussion Group, the members were trying to self-educate on the topical subject of Artificial Intelligence (AI).
 This was a tall order for most of the group, who took Physics A level before man walked on the moon.

 The first stumbling block was to find a working definition of what exactly Artificial Intelligence is.
 Several false starts before they found the answer from that ever useful tool You Tube, titled: “What is AI for people in a hurry?” by Raj Ramesh.